-Campus public health leaders will continue to review available COVID-19 case information, status and the effectiveness of public health response operations (in partnership with local and state public health partners), as well as the status of general campus operations until the conclusion of the fall semester.
+Campus public health leaders will continue to review available COVID-19 case information, status and the effectiveness of public health response operations (in partnership with local and state public health partners), as well as the status of general campus operations until the conclusion of the spring semester.

 Throughout the process, reverting back to a previous Step will be required should the situation on campus dictate that action.